lisphilar/covid19-sir/README.md

 |`make example`|Run example codes|
 |`make clean`|Clean-up output files and pipenv environment|

-We can prepare the dataset with the same codes as that was explained in "1.Preferred" subsection.
+We can prepare the dataset with the same codes as that was explained in "1.
+Standard users" subsection.

 ### 3. Kagglers (local environment)
 As explained in "2.
 Developers" subsection, we need to git-clone this repository and install the dependencies when you want to uses this package with Kaggle API in your local environment.